ihmeuw/vivarium_research/docs/source/model_design/concept_models.rst

 .. todo::

-	Intro
+	Intro (link to or copy from LSFF description)

 Dichotomous Outcome
 ~~~~~~~~~~~~~~~~~~~

 .. todo::

-	This section (take from LSFF?)
+	This section (link to or copy from LSFF description)

 Continuous Outcome
 ~~~~~~~~~~~~~~~~~~